 Strive to create space in your stomach.
 In the second and third trimesters, open twists, such as basic sitting twists, will be useful to you.
 They can give you a gentle but safe stretch when you need to relieve tension in your back.

-Skip the rotating chair and spread your knees in the usual chair position.
-Place your hand on the opposite knee and pull the other up or behind you.
+Yoga poses to avoid other practices Skip the rotating chair and spread your knees in the normal chair position.
+Place your hand on the opposite knee and pull the other hand up or behind your back.

 Use the side angle instead of the rotated side angle.
-Place the elbow of the lower arm on the knee, and the hand on the stomach.
+Place the elbow of the forearm on the knee, and the palm on the stomach.

 Crunches and Intense Abdominal Work

-Yoga poses, such as the boat pose, or any other exercises similar to twisting, can also compress the stomach.
-Ideally, you should aim to tighten the abdominal muscles to the spine when doing twists.
+Yoga poses that should be avoided during pregnancy.
+Yoga poses like boat races or any other exercises can also compress the stomach, can also compress the stomach.
+Ideally, you should aim to tighten the abdominal muscles to the spine when performing twists.

-Unnecessary tension on the white line can cause or cause irritation of the rectum, the septum of the stomach.
+Yoga poses that should be avoided during pregnancy and the necessary tension on the white line can cause or cause irritation of the rectum, a symptom of the stomach.

 Avoiding twisting does not mean that basic yoga poses should be avoided during pregnancy.
 Having a strong core can help you improve your posture, reduce stress, and prevent lower back pain.
 It can also make childbirth and recovery easier.